RubixML/ML/docs/representing-your-data.md

 | Image | GD Resource |

 ## Quantities
-A quantity is a property that describes either the magnitude or multitude of something.
-For example, *temperature*, *income*, and *age* are all quantitative features.
-In Rubix ML, quantities are represented as one of the continuous data types such as integers or floating point numbers and their *distances* are assumed to be equally-spaced.
+A quantity is a property that describes the magnitude or multitude of something.
+Temperature, credit limit, and age are all quantitative features.
+In Rubix ML, quantities are represented as one of the continuous data types such as integers or floating point numbers.
 Quantities can further be broken down into ratios, intervals, or counts depending on the feature they are describing.

 ## Categories
-Categories are discrete values that describe some qualitative property of a sample such as *species*, *gender*, or *nationality*.
+Categories are discrete values that describe a qualitative property of a sample such as color, texture, or personality type.
 They are represented as strings and have no numerical relationship between the values.
 Unlike ratios and intervals, which can take on an infinite number of values, categorical variables can only take on 1 of a finite set of values.

 ## Booleans
 A boolean (or *binary*) variable is a special case of a categorical variable in which the number of possible categories is strictly two.
 For example, to denote if a subject is tall or not you can use the `tall` and `not tall` categories respectively.